 The entrepreneurship wave combined with the demanding millennial rules of freedom and results-driven business models will break the norm in the corporate world over the next decade or two.
-Entrepreneurs would be able to join progressive organizations and handle separate departments using shared funds and resources.
+Entrepreneurs need to know how to join progressive organizations and handle separate departments using shared funds and resources.

-Taking advantage of the resources and ever-changing and growing technology will ensure growth and success in entrepreneurship, along with a few other important things.
+Taking advantage of the resources and ever-changing and growing technology will ensure growth and success in entrepreneurship, along with a few other essential things.

 Preface On Entrepreneurial Challenges